2019 IHF Super Globe

 The 2019 IHF Super Globe was the thirteenth edition of the IHF Men's Super Globe, a yearly club world championship in handball organised by the International Handball Federation (IHF).
 The tournament was held in Dammam, Saudi Arabia from 27 to 31 August 2019.

-FC Barcelona won their fifth title after defeating THW Kiel 34–32 in the final.
+FC Barcelona won their fifth title and third in a row after defeating THW Kiel 34–32 in the final.

 Venue

 The championship was played in Dammam, at the Ministry of Sports Hall.